The “Slow Travel” Experience

 On my first assignment as a writer for HOMME Magazine, I found myself winding through Central Newfoundland toward a destination that felt less like a hotel and more like a tether to the edge of the world.
 The drive to the Farewell Ferry is a slow-motion safari; I lost count of the bald eagles perched on roadside branches—majestic predators so indifferent to my car they didn’t even flinch.

-Change Islands for free on your return.
+A stop at Change Islands is free on your return to the mainland.

 First Impressions: The Great Room